Amazon ECS task role - Amazon Elastic Container Service

 When you specify an IAM role for a task, the AWS CLI or other SDKs in the containers for that task use the AWS credentials provided by the task role exclusively and they no longer inherit any IAM permissions from the Amazon EC2 or external instance they are running on.

-When creating an IAM policy for your tasks to use, the policy should include the permissions that you would like the containers in your tasks to assume.
+When creating an IAM policy for your tasks to use, the policy must include the permissions that you want the containers in your tasks to assume.
 You can use an existing AWS managed policy, or you can create a custom policy from scratch that meets your specific needs.
 For more information, see Creating IAM policies in the IAM User Guide.

 Important